 In the Asian Badminton Championships in Djakarta on Saturday (August 21) the men's and women's titles were easily won.

-In the Asian Badminton Championships in Djakarta on Saturday (August 21) the men's and women's titles were easily won.
+Background: In the Asian Badminton Championships in Djakarta on Saturday (August 21) the men's and women's titles were easily won.
 In the women's finals, Indonesia's Utami Dewi took only 17 minutes to beat South Korea's Lim Yun-soon 11-5, 11-5.

 In the men's, Malaysia's Tan Aik Mong beat Japan's Junji Honma 15-5, 15-10.